Kenmore Elite CSV Max DS4095 Review

 Our Analysis and Test Results

-For an inexpensive stick vacuum, the Kenmore Elite CSV Max DS4095 includes a handy design element: The Kenmore EasyReach wand design bends in the middle, which lets us push the cleaner head under furniture without requiring us to bend over as much otherwise.
-It's a lower-priced alternative to the similar Shark Stratos Cordless Multi-FLEX hinge our testers loved so much.
+For an inexpensive stick vacuum, the Kenmore Elite includes a handy design element: the Kenmore EasyReach.
+This wand design bends in the middle, allowing us to push the cleaner head under furniture without bending over as much otherwise.
+It's a lower-priced alternative to the similar Shark Stratos Cordless Multi-FLEX hinge I love so much.

 Performance Comparison